eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/knowledge-agents/adoption-view/intro.md

 ### Implementations

-We provide open-source reference implementations of these standards to Tractus-X in particular extending the [Connector KIT](../../Connector%20Kit/Adoption%20View/connector_kit_adoption_view)
+This KIT aggregates open-source reference implementations of these standards to Tractus-X in particular extending the [Connector KIT](../../Connector%20Kit/Adoption%20View/connector_kit_adoption_view)

 These components are called [`agents`](https://en.wikipedia.org/wiki/Software_agent)) because they (semi-)actively negotiate and collaborate with each other (via so-called graph and skill assets) over the dataspace in order to derive higher-level semantic knowledge from the plain, isolated data.

 Knowledge agents introduce an ecosystem of efficient services (for data handling, compute, skill orchestration and frontend components) where an optimal matchmaking between those services needs to be reached.

-We also define bridges to other digital twin approaches, such as AAS (Asset Administration Shell), such that data and service provisioning into multiple use cases will be as effortless as possible.
+This KIT also defines bridges to other digital twin approaches, such as AAS (Asset Administration Shell), such that data and service provisioning into multiple use cases will be as effortless as possible.

 Our Implementations can be accessed as [Eclipse Tractus-X Repositories](https://github.com/eclipse-tractusx):